skcheerla/LearnGerman/Job Related Conversations.md

 * *Neue Möglichkeiten entdecken* → **Discover new opportunities**
 * *Deutschland entdecken* → **Explore Germany**
 * * *Unternehmenn entdecken* → **Explore Companies**

+* The phrase **“Ihre Bewerbung bei der DZ BANK AG”** translates from German to English as:

+**“Your application at DZ BANK AG.”**

+It is commonly used as a subject line in emails or letters from a company acknowledging or responding to a job application.
+For example, it could appear in:

+* **Acknowledgment of receipt:** “Vielen Dank für Ihre Bewerbung bei der DZ BANK AG” → “Thank you for your application at DZ BANK AG.”
+* **Follow-up correspondence:** “Bezüglich Ihrer Bewerbung bei der DZ BANK AG …” → “Regarding your application at DZ BANK AG …”

+You wrote:

+*"nochmals vielen dank für ihre bewerbung auf die Stelle 'AI Platform Engineer'"*
+---

+In English, this means:

+*"Thank you again for your application for the position of 'AI Platform Engineer'."* ✅